mckennapsean/dissertation/content/04-example.md

-Lastly, the qualitative coding method enabled us to identify extensions to a well-known data hierarchy model for cyber security situational awareness [@DAmico2008] --- we present this extension in [@fig:data-model].
+Lastly, the qualitative coding method enabled us to identify extensions to a well-known data hierarchy model for cybersecurity situational awareness [@DAmico2008] --- we present this extension in [@fig:data-model].
 The original data model describes how analysts process, filter, sort, and select datasets, as datasets transfer from raw data into situational awareness.
 Our extensions